Advanced Macroeconomics 3: Monetary policy and business

-This is the website of the fourth module of FDPE
+This is the website of the new third module of FDPE

-macroeconomics sequence and part of the Research Master's course block.
+and the corresponding part of the Research Master's course block.

 Hence, this contains information of the part